samynmhd/attendance-marking-using-qrcode/README.md

 # Attendance Marking using QRCode

-A project that i created for my finlay year project.
+A project that i created for my finlay year.
 Using QRCode as a medium to mark attendance of a classroom.
+Students use their smart devices to scan the QRCode and mark their precense.

 ## Getting Started